telerik/ajax-docs/api/server/Telerik.Web.UI/RadGrid.md

                 usually include a custom background color, foreground color, and font properties.

+###  SelectedValue `Object`

+Gets the data key value of the selected row in a RadGrid control.

+###  SelectedValues `Object`

+Gets the corresponding data key values for the selected items in the grid.

+###  SelectMethod `String`

+Gets or sets the name of the method to call in order to select data

+###  ShouldBindInvisibleColumns `Boolean`

+Caches the BindGridInvisibleColumns configuration key

 ###  ShowFooter `Boolean`

 Gets or set a value indicating whether the footer item of the grid will be
+            shown.

+#### Remarks
+Setting this property will affect all grid tables, unless they specify otherwise
+            explicitly.

+###  ShowGroupPanel `GridGroupPanel`

+Gets or sets a value indicating whether the
+                    would be shown in Telerik RadGrid.

+###  ShowHeader `Boolean`

+Gets or set a value indicating whether the header item of the grid will be
             shown.

 #### Remarks